 Ultimately, though, I couldn’t go through with it.
 It didn’t sit right.
 The surgery felt too drastic, too permanent and it was very expensive.
 There were too many unknowns for an elective surgery – What if I didn’t like it?
 What if it negatively impacted my health?
 What if we couldn’t afford braces because I wanted implants?!

 I was struggling with the changes to my body from pregnancy and nursing.
-The bras I was used to wearing had big gaps between my skin and my bra which made for uncomfortable situations (Ex.
-Paragraph one.
-But, when I went down a cup size to eliminate the gaps, I lost my shape, and my clothes didn’t fit right.
+The bras I was used to wearing suddenly had big gaps between my skin and my bra causing uncomfortable wordrobe situations.
+But, when I went down a cup size to eliminate the gaps, I lost my shape, and I felt pre-pubescent.

 My self-conscious was in the toilet but I tried to focus on positive thinking.
 I felt foolish for spending so much time and energy dealing with these negative thoughts, but I couldn’t shake it.
 Because of how I felt, was I not honoring my body and being proud of what it did?
 After all, it grew three humans and kept each one fed for an entire year?!
 Why couldn’t I be proud of my body AND feel confident in a tank top?